Answers to Your Questions about Mental Healthcare

 Maternal Mental Health Basics

 Perinatal refers to the period of pregnancy and one year after childbirth.
-Because we know that mood and anxiety symptoms can occur at any time during the reproductive years, I find maternal mental health to be a better term to describe what I treat but both are often used interchangeably.
+Because we know that mood and anxiety symptoms can occur at any time during the reproductive years, we find maternal mental health to be a better term to describe what we treat but both are often used interchangeably.
 Some moms don’t seek care until their kids are already in school, and they are welcome too!
 And for many moms, their symptoms start before they ever consider pregnancy.

-I welcome clients dealing with the difficulties of pregnancy preparation, childbirth, adoption, pregnancy loss, and early parenting in whatever time-frame is meaningful and necessary to them.
+We welcome clients dealing with the difficulties of pregnancy preparation, childbirth, adoption, pregnancy loss, and early parenting in whatever time-frame is meaningful and necessary to them.

-PMADs (perinatal mood and anxiety disorders) include depressionanxietyobsessive compulsive disorder, bipolar disorder, post-traumatic stress disorder, psychosis, attention deficit hyperactivity disorder, and insomnia.
+PMADs (perinatal mood and anxiety disorders) include depression, anxiety, obsessive compulsive disorder, bipolar disorder, post-traumatic stress disorder, psychosis, attention deficit hyperactivity disorder, and insomnia.

-Depressionanxiety, social anxiety, OCDPTSDbipolar disorder, ADHD (with non-stimulants only)
+Depression, anxiety, social anxiety, OCD, PTSD, bipolar disorder, ADHD (with non-stimulants only)

 Yes.
 Clients who live locally, may request an in-person appointment.